 | Where | Milford Haven, Pembrokeshire, Wales |

-Through our renowned early-engagement approach, Inland & Coastal helped the Port of Milford Haven develop a practical solution for new berthing facilities at their Pilot Jetty on Gorsewood Drive.
+Through our renowned early-engagement approach, Inland & Coastal helped the Port of Milford Haven develop a practical solution for new berthing facilities at the Pilot Jetty on Gorsewood Drive.

-With the port’s investment and transition to new state-of-the-art pilot vessels, and the continued use of the existing fleet, we designed a system that would accommodate a wide range of vessels.
+With the Port’s investment, state-of-the-art pilot vessels and the continued use of the existing fleet, we designed a system that would accommodate a wide range of vessels.

 Complementing this is a newly constructed 33-metre gangway, replacing the existing structure to improve accessibility, safety and efficiency for users at all states of the tide.